Enrolment

 I am having problems enrolling online, what do I do?

 Click on the help button next to the enrolment task for guidance.
-You can also ask our Enrolment Support Team to guide you through the tasks by calling 0121 331 5684.
-We will help you to complete online enrolment whilst you are on the phone.
+You can also ask our Enrolment Support Team to guide you through the tasks by calling 0121 331 5684 or email enrolment@bcu.ac.uk (include your Student ID number).

-I have completed my online enrolment; do I still need to come onto campus to enrol?
+How do I know the progress of my enrolment and do I still need to come onto campus to enrol?

 Once you finish each enrolment task, the task will change to green to show that you have completed it.
-So, if you’ve completed everything, all your tasks will be green, and we will send you an email confirmation verifying you are fully enrolled on your course.
+So, if you have completed everything, all your tasks will be green, and we will send you an email confirmation verifying you are fully enrolled on your course.

 If you are not sure what is outstanding or have any questions about the enrolment process or your ID card, please contact the Enrolment Support Team (contact details above).